Melbourne Recital Centre: Location and facilities

 The Salon can seat 136 people.
 The lighting, seating and stage can be configured to suit the performance.

+Governance

+Kathryn Fagg AO was for some years around 2014 to 2016 chair of MRC.

+As of April 2024, the board is headed by Andrea Hull.

+Activities and events

+The organisation programs and presents more than 500 concerts and events a year across diverse range of musical genres including classical and chamber, contemporary, pop, folk, rock, electronica, indie, jazz, cabaret and world music.

+Competitions

+In 2013, the Asia-Pacific Chamber Music Competition was presented by Chamber Music Australia in association with the Melbourne Recital Centre (MRC).
+Murdoch University, Arts Victoria, Musica Viva, and ABC Classic FM were all partners, and Dame Elisabeth Murdoch was patron.

+In 2016, Musica Viva took over co-management of the Melbourne International Chamber Music Competition, together with MRC and the Australian National Academy of Music.

+Awards

-Building awards
+Architecture awards

 Melbourne Recital Centre and MTC Theatre complex won the Moore Stephens National Award for Public Buildings at the Property Council of Australia – the country's highest award for a public building.
-The complex also won the Victorian Architecture Medal, the William Wardell Award for Public Architecture and the Joseph Reed Award for Urban Design at the Australian Institute of Architects State Architecture Awards in 2009.
+The complex also won the Victorian Architecture Medal, the William Wardell Award for Public Architecture and the Joseph Reed Award for Urban Design at the Australian Institute of Architects Victoria Chapter State Architecture Awards in 2009.

-Awards and nominations

-Music Victoria Awards
+Music venue awards

 The Music Victoria Awards are an annual awards night celebrating Victorian music.
 They commenced in 2006.
 The award for Best Venue was introduced in 2016.